 Fire extinguishers, which come in red cans, can be defined as active fire protection and portable device that is capable of extinguishing smaller fires by any individual when appropriately used.
 The device works by ejecting a jet of gas, foam, or water onto material that is on fire, effectively extinguishing those fires.
 Fire extinguishers are a personal arsenal to protect oneself against fires.

 The fires that cause death and severe injuries to civilians also bring forth destruction and property loss amounting to tens of billions of dollars in the U.S. Whereas these fires can be stopped before turning into catastrophic failures, that is when fire extinguishers come into action.
-Here are some of the reasons why one should install fire extinguishers as a basic safety precaution in their building:
+Here are some of the reasons why one should install fire extinguishers as a basic fire safety precaution in their building:

 Due to the occurrence of different types of fires, there are different types of fire extinguishers to quench the flames quickly and effectively.
 It is critical to use the right extinguisher as it could have adverse effects and result in massive fires.
 The following are the various types of extinguishers: